on2k23nm/on2k23nm.github.io/_posts/2025-06-09-Design-Patterns-Builder-Pattern.markdown

 ## 💥 The Problem it Solves

-In C++, creating an object with numerous optional attributes is often handled with **overloaded constructors** (the "telescoping constructor" anti-pattern) or a **series of setter methods**.
+In C++, creating an object with numerous optional attributes is often handled with **overloaded constructors** (the [telescoping constructor anti-pattern](./Telescoping-Constructor-Anti-Pattern.html)) or a **series of setter methods**.
 Both have significant drawbacks.

 Consider a `HttpRequest` class: